aliabbasnagari/FAF/README.md

 ### Installation
 1. Download the Extension Files:

-    a.
-Click the "Code" button and select "Download ZIP" to download the extension's source code to your computer.
+    a. (method 1) Click the "Code" button and select "Download ZIP" to download the extension's source code to your computer.

-    b.
-Clone the repository using the following commands (requires Git):
+    b. (method 2) Clone the repository using the following commands (requires Git):
     ```bash
     git clone https://github.com/aliabbasnagari/FAF.git
     ```
     - Skip Step 2

-2. Extract the ZIP File:
+3. Extract the ZIP File:

     Locate the downloaded ZIP file (usually in your computer's "Downloads" folder) and extract its contents to a folder of your choice using your preferred ZIP extraction tool.

-3. Open Chrome Extensions Page:
+4. Open Chrome Extensions Page:

     Open Google Chrome on your computer.
     Click on the three vertical dots in the upper-right corner to open the Chrome menu.